jcamier/quill-pilot/README.md

 - `aiService.generateContent()` - Generate custom text
 - `aiService.getBlogTemplates()` - Get available templates

-## 🐛 Troubleshooting
+## 🆘 Troubleshooting

+### For Writers

+**"AI services not available"**
+- Make sure Ollama is running: open Terminal and type `ollama serve`
+- Or add your OpenAI API key in Settings

+**"QuillPilot won't start"**
+- Make sure Node.js and Python are installed
+- Try double-clicking the `QuillPilot.command` file
+- Check that all prerequisites are installed

+**"Can't find my blog posts"**
+- Your posts are saved locally in the app
+- Use File > Export to save them as files

-### Common Issues
+### For Developers

 **AI Service Not Available**
 - Ensure Ollama is running: `ollama serve`
 - Check your OpenAI API key is valid
-- Verify Python backend is running on port 5000
+- Verify Python backend is running on port 5001 (not 5000 due to macOS AirPlay)

 **Electron App Won't Start**
 - Run `npm install` to ensure all dependencies are installed
 - Check that React build exists: `npm run build`
+- Try `./start.sh` instead of `npm run dev`

 **Python Backend Issues**
 - Install Python dependencies: `pip install -r src/python/requirements.txt`
 - Check Python version is 3.8 or higher
+- Port 5000 conflict: We use port 5001 to avoid macOS AirPlay

+**Port Conflicts**
+- Stop existing processes: `pkill -f "react-scripts|python3.*app.py"`
+- The startup script handles this automatically

 ### Performance Tips

 - **Local AI**: Use smaller models like `mistral` for faster responses
 - **Cloud AI**: Use `gpt-3.5-turbo` for cost-effective generation
 - **Memory**: Close unused posts in the editor to save memory
+- **Best Models**: `llama3` for quality, `mistral` for speed

 ## 🤝 Contributing